SIGN IN / UP

 rm -rf /var/tmp/*

-4. Additional steps for servers with different server control panels:
+4. Additional actions for servers with different control panels:

 ISPmanager: